 Growers are data hungry.
 They want proof the product works as well as claimed.
 With trial data as a lead magnet, we are on track (August 2019) to beat our lead generation goal by 150%.

 Growers are multichannel.
 Traffic was generated 48% from display advertising, 36% from social and 16% from search, with each channel benefitting the other.

 Social media is number one.
 In lead generation, social represented a surprising 65%.

 Unexpected growth potential findings.
 Growers outside the targeted audience were also attracted to trial data, with 42% of leads choosing “other” for their crop type.

 Video ads create product awareness.
 But they need to be optimized to become a solid lead generation tool.

 Excellent spill over, and sales interest.
 The campaign drove audiences to a targeted landing page, but also increased traffic to the main corporate site by 25% over the previous year — along with an 80% traffic increase for the “Where to Buy” page.

 Mobile is key.
 75% of landing page traffic came from mobile sources.

 Night time is the right time.
 Our audience was most active Tuesday through Friday after 4 p.m.

-On-track for all KPIs (as-of August, 2019).
-The campaign is expected to meet or exceed all strategic KPIs, including an Awareness Goal for website visits that is trending to surpass KPIs by 58%, and an Acceptance Goal for building database leads that is trending to beat KPIs by 150%.
+On-track for all KPIs (August, 2019).
+The campaign is expected to meet or exceed all strategic KPIs, including an awareness goal for website visits that is trending to surpass KPIs by 58%, and an acceptance goal for building database leads that is trending to beat KPIs by 150%.